 In a earlier interview with The Times, Sarah said that despite the heartache there have been moments of 'euphoria' at having known her baby at all.

 The actress, 48, said that initially it was hard for the pair to see the light at the end of the tunnel.
-The star described how she and her husband began to drink excessively, fearing they would drink themselves 'to death in the pub'.

 That's when they took action and began to take as many positives out of their situation as they could.
 Their interest in charity work began after taking a trip to Cambodia, where they took part in hard labour for a month.